JamesChan21/Flask_And_C_Socket/README.md

 # Flask_And_C_Socket
-Build local database and api back-end in flask, and test it with c
+1.Build local database and api back-end in flask, and test it with c 2.Http file

 ## Environment
 Ubuntu 14.04